iabdulin/pr_access_control/README.md

 - ✅ At least one approval from an **Anza** team member
 - ⛔ No blocking "Request Changes" reviews from either team

-Once requirements are met, the PR author can merge using the `/merge` command.
+Once these requirements are met, the PR author can merge the changes by typing `/merge` into a comment on the PR.

 ## Features